varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 The role of HTTP Headers
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Along with each HTTP request and reponse comes a bunch of headers
+Along with each HTTP request and response comes a bunch of headers
 carrying metadata.
 Varnish will look at these headers to determine if
 it is appropriate to cache the contents and how long Varnish can keep
 the content.